 4. Choose Element Type

-There are headers, footers, block, and hook.
-I’m not 100% sure what the block and hook is for, but I think the block might be how you’d create a reusable block.
+There are headers, footers, blocks, and hooks.
+I’m not 100% sure what the block and hook are for, but I think the block might be how you’d create a reusable block.

 5. Select Display Rules

 You can choose to have the header and footer displayed on only certain pages of the site.
 For example, you can have it displayed on pages and not on blogs.

 Once you’ve created your header or footer, you can edit them here.